pekrau/kth_report/README.md

 ## Create the aggregate files

-1. Go to the form for this year's Unit (Facility) reports in the Reporting Portal.
+1. Go to the form for this year's Infrastructure Unit (Facility) reports in the Reporting Portal.

 2. Click on the button "Aggregate".